-Our 2018 Employee Share Purchase Plan, or the ESPP, was adopted by our board of directors on shareholders on , 2018 and will become effective upon the effectiveness of the registration statement of which this prospectus is part.
+Our 2018 Employee Share Purchase Plan, or the ESPP, was adopted by our board of directors in October 2018 and approved by our shareholders in October 2018 and will become effective upon the effectiveness of the registration statement of which this prospectus is part.
 The ESPP is intended to qualify as an "employee share purchase plan" within the meaning of Section 423(b) of the Code.
 Except where the context indicates otherwise, references hereunder to our ordinary shares shall be deemed to include a number of ADSs equal to the number of ordinary shares.
-The ESPP initially reserves and authorizes the issuance of up to a total of ordinary shares to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) % of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) shares or (iii) such number of shares as determined by the ESPP administrator.
+The ESPP initially reserves and authorizes the issuance of up to a total of 850,948 ordinary shares to participating employees.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) 1% of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) 1,500,000 shares or (iii) such number of shares as determined by the ESPP administrator.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a split-up, share dividend or other change in our capitalization.

-All employees who have completed at least days of employment and whose customary employment is for more than hours per week are eligible to participate in the ESPP.
+All employees who have completed at least 30 days of employment and whose customary employment is for more than 20 hours per week are eligible to participate in the ESPP.
 However, any employee who owns 5% or more of the total combined voting power or value of all classes of shares is not eligible to purchase shares under the ESPP.

 We will make one or more offerings each year to our employees to purchase shares under the ESPP.
-Unless otherwise determined by our remuneration committee, offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
+Unless otherwise determined by our compensation committee, offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
+The first offering began on the effective date of the registration statement of which this prospectus is a part.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the relevant offering date.

-Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to % of his or her base compensation during an offering period.
+Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to 15% of his or her base compensation during an offering period.
 Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares on the last business day of the offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
-Under applicable U.S. tax rules, an employee may purchase no more than \$ worth of ordinary shares, valued at the start of the purchase period, under the ESPP in any calendar year.
+Under applicable U.S. tax rules, an employee's right to purchase shares under the ESPP may not accrue at a rate that exceeds \$25,000 worth of ordinary shares, valued at the start of the purchase period, under the ESPP, for each calendar year in the purchase period.